laurenemarcus/scrabble/README.md

  INTRODUCTION
 ------------
-Enter a word you wish to be converted into values based on the following Scrabble values assigned by letter A, E, I, O, U, L, N, R, S, T       1
+Enter a word you wish to be converted into values based on the following Scrabble values assigned by letter.

+A, E, I, O, U, L, N, R, S, T       1
 D, G                               2
 B, C, M, P                         3